justinfreitag-zz/node-argv-parser/README.md

 ## Configuration

-### Options

-The following properties are shared between options and option arguments:
+The following properties are specific to options and option arguments:

-- longId - optional - If not provided, the option key (in camel-case) will be converted into param-case, e.g. noPreserveRoot -> no-preserve-root
+- longId - optional - If not provided, the option key (which is assumed to be in camel-case form) will be converted into param-case, e.g. noPreserveRoot -> no-preserve-root
 - shortId - optional - If not provided, the first character of the option key will be used in lower-case or upper-case forms (dependent on availability).
   Conflicts between option short ID's will cause an error to be thrown.

+The following properties are applicable to options, option arguments, and
+operands:

 - required - optional - Defaults to false.
 - many - optional - Defaults to false.
 When false, the option may only be used once, with multiple uses causing an error to be thrown.
 When true, the option